vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 ## How to indent: `'indentexpr'`

 Next up we will have to actually hook into Vim's indentation mechanism.
-This is done through two options, of which we will start with the first one: [`'indentexpr'`][opt-indentexpr].
+Vim already has good support for indenting C-like languages.
+For other languages, however, this is done through two options, of which we will start with the first one: [`'indentexpr'`][opt-indentexpr].
 When Vim calculates the proper indent for a line it evaluates `'indentexpr'` with the [`v:lnum`][var-lnum] variable and cursor set to the line in question.
-The result should be the number spaces of indentation (or `-1` for keeping the current indent).
+The result should be the number of spaces of indentation (or `-1` for keeping the current indent).
-Writing the whole indent routine in a string expression would get cramped, so let's define a function `GetMatlabIndent` and set `'indentexpr'` to call it:
+Writing the whole indent routine in a string expression would get cramped, so let's define a function `GetMatlabIndent()` and set `'indentexpr'` to call it:

 ```vim
 setlocal indentexpr=GetMatlabIndent()